Twinning Complex Networked Systems: Data-Driven Calibration of the mABCD Synthetic Graph Generator: Proposed Configuration Retrieval Method

 This family of parameters models correlations between sequences of node degrees that are active in two different layers.
 The \mABCD\ model assumes that the labels of actors and nodes representing them are natural numbers.
 The parameter $\tau_i \in [-1,1]$ models the correlation between these labels and the corresponding degree sequence in layer $i$.

-To estimate $\tau_i$, which relies on the ordering of actor labels, we first sort nodes with respect to their total degree (sum of degrees over all layers), breaking ties randomly if needed; that is, the node with the highest total degree is assigned label $n$, the highest possible label.
+To estimate $\tau_i$, which relies on the ordering of actor labels, we first sort actors with respect to their total degree (sum of degrees over all layers), breaking ties randomly if needed; that is, the actor with the highest total degree is assigned label $n$, the highest possible label.
 Then, for any $i \in [\ell]$, we compute the Kendall rank correlation coefficient $\tau_i$ between these labels and the corresponding degree sequence in layer $i$.
-Moreover, only nodes with a positive degree are taken into account to obtain the correlation value in order to reduce the noise.
-In particular, inactive nodes are ignored as they should be.
+Moreover, only nodes with a positive degree are taken into account to obtain the correlation value in order to reduce the noise; i.e., inactive nodes are ignored as they should be.

-To measure the quality of the fit, one can compute the matrix $A = (a_{ij})$, where $a_{ij} \in [-1,1]$ is the Kendall rank correlation coefficient between layers $i$ and $j$ for the real network $G$.
+To measure the quality of the fit, one can compute an $\ell\times\ell$ matrix $\Aa$, where $\Aa_{ij} \in [-1,1]$ is the Kendall rank correlation coefficient between layers $i$ and $j$ for the real network $G$.
 Clearly, only nodes that are active in both layers (i.e., nodes in $V_i \cap V_j$) are considered.
-Once a digital twin is generated, matrix $B$ is computed analogously, but this time for the twin $\hat{G}$.
+Once a digital twin is generated, matrix $\hat{\Aa}$ is computed analogously, but this time for the twin $\hat{G}$.
 As before, the divergence score is simply the (normalised) Frobenius norm between the two matrices: